 The Altes Museum (Old Museum): This museum was built and completed in 1830.
-It was built for after the orders of Karl Friedrich Schinkel.
+It was built from the orders of Karl Friedrich Schinkel.

 The Neues Museum (New Museum): This museum was completed in 1859 and was designed by a student of Schinkel – Friedrich August Stuler.
 This museum was destroyed during the Second World War but was rebuilt and re-opened in 2009.

-The Alte Nationalgerlie (Old National Gallery): This museum was completed in 1876 following the designs created by Stuler.
-This museum is where you will find exhibits of 19th century art from Joachim Wagener after he donated them to the museum.
+The Alte Nationalgalerie (Old National Gallery): This museum was completed in 1876 following the designs created by Stuler.
+This museum is where you will find exhibits of 19th-century art from Joachim Wagener after he donated them to the museum.

 The Pergamon Museum: This museum was constructed in 1930 and includes various showcases such as the Ishtar Gate of Babylon and Pergamon Altar.